annotell/public-docs/docs-src/docs/kognic-io/calibrations/cameras-custom.md

 If your calibration is not in the list of supported standard camera calibrations, you can provide a custom calibration.
 The table below show the attributes of the `CustomCameraCalibration` object.
 The `wasm_base64` attribute is a base64 encoded string of the WebAssembly module that implements the calibration.
-The `test_cases` attribute is a list of `TestCase` objects that are used to validate the calibration when during creation.
+The `test_cases` attribute is a list of `TestCase` objects that are used to validate the calibration during creation.
 It is recommended to provide a few test cases to make sure that the calibration is correct.
 The `CustomCameraCalibration` object can conveniently be instantiated directly from the binary or a wasm-file:
 ```python